tonym128/ESP32_Arduboy/README.md

 These limitations only have a very minor impact on the usability and games like hadowRunner just run fine on the SLIMBOY.

+See https://github.com/harbaum/ArduboyTones for a matching port of the ArduboyTones library.

 # Arduboy2 Library

 The Arduboy2 library is maintained in a git repository hosted on [GitHub](https://github.com/) at: